A-L-V-I-N/Message_Bomber_4_Whatsapp_Web/README.md

 # (Make sure that whatsapp web is open before running the script.)

-How to use (Windows)
+# How to use (Windows)

-    Download and install Python from https://python.org
+    Download and install Python3 from https://python.org
-    Install pynput
+    Bring it to system environment variables
+    Download & install pip3
-    Download by script from here
+    Install pynput (from CMD: python3 -m pip install pynput) Download by script from here
     Run it from CMD!
     Done!